Partners: Barry Callebaut Nyonkopa

 Project Snapshot:

-At the community level, PDA is working with 30 semi-active and newly formed Community Child Protection Committees (CCPCs) across child labor-prone areas.
-Notably, 18 of these committees were originally established by Right to Play.
-Through refresher training for sector coordinators, these CCPCs are being strengthened to effectively identify, prevent, and respond to child protection concerns within their localities.
-The goal is to empower communities themselves to create safer environments for children.
+At the community level, PDA is strengthening 30 Community Child Protection Committees (CCPCs) in child labor-prone areas—18 of which were originally established by Right to Play.
+Through refresher training and sector coordination support, these committees are better equipped to identify, prevent, and respond to child protection concerns within their communities.